Morricone Youth

 Morricone Youth recorded its debut full length album of original music entitled Silenzio Violento in 2004 with Martin Bisi at B.C.
 Studio in Brooklyn, New York released on October 8, 2005 by Country Club Records.
 Four songs from Silenzio Violento were used in documentary film Second Skin directed by Juan Carlos Pineiro about MMORPGs (Massively Multiplayer Online Role Playing Games) and the people who play them.
 The film premiered at the SXSW Film Festival in March 2008.

-Although the band was mostly inactive from 2007 to 2010, Morricone Youth resumed performing live in 2011.
-Current members include Devon E. Levins (guitar), John Castro (bass/vocals), Dan Kessler and Jefferson Rabb (analog keyboards/synthesizers), Evan Francis and Fraser Campbell (saxophone, flute, clarinet), Aaron Bahr (trumpet), Sami Stevens (vocals), and Brian Kantor and Eric Reeves (drums).
+Current members include Devon E. Levins (guitar), John Castro (bass/vocals), Dan Kessler and Jefferson Rabb (analog keyboards/synthesizers), Evan Francis and Fraser Campbell (saxophone, flute, clarinet), Aaron Bahr (trumpet), Sami Stevens (vocals), and Brian Kantor, Kenny Shaw and Eric Reeves (drums).

 Guitarist/founder Devon E. Levins hosted a weekly Internet radio show from 2007 to 2014 under the same name on East Village Radio playing primarily obscure film and television soundtracks and library music and interviewing soundtrack composers such as Lalo Schifrin, Howard Blake, Irmin Schmidt of Can, Claudio Simonetti and Maurizio Guarini of Goblin, Sven Libaek, John Lurie, Danny Elfman, Elliot Goldenthal, Cliff Martinez, Carter Burwell, Fabio Frizzi, Alessandro Alessandroni, Jean Michel Jarre, Suzanne Ciani, Andrzej Korzynski, Warren Ellis and Alan Howarth.
-The radio show has since moved to WFMU under the new name Morricone Island.
+The radio show was moved to WFMU under the new name Morricone Island from 2014 to the present.
+The East Village Radio show was also resumed in 2025 with the relaunch of the radio station.

+The band has performed on and released Original Soundtrack albums for film scores composed by Devon Goldberg including those for the Kire Paputts 2020 dark comedy ‘’The Last Porno Show’’ which premiered at the 2019 Toronto International Film Festival, and Shudder’s ‘’The Last Drive-in with Joe Bob Briggs’’ director Austin Jennings 2024 horror film ’’Eight Eyes,’’ Vinegar Syndrome’s first originally-created feature length film for the genre exploitation home video distribution company and label which premiered at Fantasia International Film Festival 2023 in Montreal.

 Bassist John Castro is the son of bebop jazz pianist Joe Castro.